Thames Chase Community Forest provides a rich mosaic of woods, nature areas and open public spaces.

 The forest covers 40 square miles, including parts of Thurrock, Barking and Dagenham, Brentwood and Havering.
 It incorporates:

 - Millard’s Garden

 - Hangman’s Wood

 The forest is landscaped for wildlife, recreation and education.
 It is ideal for walkers, with some parts also suitable for horse riding.

 The visitor centre is open 10am to 5pm weekdays and weekends during the summer and 10am to 4pm in winter.
 Features include:

 - a café

-For more information, go to the Thames Chase Community Forest website.
+For more information, go to Thames Chase Community Forest.

 To find out about volunteering, go to Thames Chase Country Park volunteering.